The Torchbearer: Plot

 The film starts with a Town with a huge labyrinth and emperor sitting in his throne.
-A neverending circle of day and night occurs.
-Emperor dies one day and the circle stops until the new Emperor rules.
+A never-ending circle of day and night occurs.
+The emperor dies one day and the circle stops until the new emperor is selected.
 A hero enters the town.
 He comes to a hall full of statues of women.
 He leaves the hall and enters the labyrinth.
-Statues come to life behind Hero's back and enter the Labyrinth where they set three traps for him.
+The statues come to life behind Hero's back and enter the labyrinth where they set three traps for him.

-Hero gets to a place where are two Doors with a guillotine hanged behind these doors.
-There is also a statue that controls Doors and Guillotine.
-The Statue doesn't let Hero go through the door unless he gets hit by the guillotine.
-Hero hesitates until a group of Rats stripping a bone in a cloth appear.
-One of these rats attack Hero and is throwned at the Statue.
-The rat destroys the Statue and Hero is allowed to progress further.
+The hero gets to a place where are two doors with a guillotine hanging behind these doors.
+There is also a statue that controls the doors and guillotine.
+The statue doesn't let the hero go through the door unless he gets hit by the guillotine.
+The hero hesitates until a group of rats stripping a bone in a cloth appear.
+One of these rats attack the hero and is thrown at the statue.
+The rat destroys the statue and the hero is allowed to progress further.

-Hero gets to an arena and is attacked by a Flying Monster that is controlled by Statues.
+The hero gets to an arena and is attacked by a flying monster that is controlled by statues.
 A great battle occurs.
-Hero gets some damage and the Monster gets the upper hand but Hero manages to cut one of strings that Statues use to control the Monster.
-The Monster falls and wriggles in agony.
-Hero brutally kills the monster and progresses further.
+The hero gets some damage and the monster gets the upper hand but the hero manages to cut one of strings that statues use to control the monster.
+The monster falls and wriggles in agony.
+The hero brutally kills the monster and progresses further.

-Hero gets to the third trap which are quickly moving walls.
+The hero gets to the third trap which are quickly moving walls.
 He tries to get through the trap but fails and almost dies.
 He eventually notices a hole in a wall.
-He sees two statues that control the moving Walls.
-Hero kills one of these statues while the other runs away.
+He sees two statues that control the moving walls.
+The hero kills one of these statues while the other runs away.

-Hero enters a huge doors behind the trap and gets to a hall full of Statues that welcome him with trumpets.
+The hero enters a huge doors behind the trap and gets to a hall full of statues that welcome him with trumpets.
 He sees a white curtain on the other side of hall.
-He goes closer and a huge Throne appears from behind the Curtain.
-Emperor's Skeleton is seen sitting in the Throne.
-Two Statues throw him out of the throne and rats appear to drag Emperor's body away.
-Hero takes Emperor's place and is Crowned the new Emperor.
-He sits in the Throne but suddenly multiple Hypodermic needles appear and impale him.
-The Throne disappears behind the Curtain.
-Audience can see Hero's blood flowing into a Heart that starts beating which sets a machine to work and a Circle of Day and Night occurs once again.
+He goes closer and a huge throne appears from behind the curtain. emperor's skeleton is seen sitting in the throne.
+Two statues throw him out of the throne and rats appear to drag emperor's body away.
+The hero takes emperor's place and is crowned the new emperor.
+He sits in the throne but suddenly multiple Hypodermic needles appear and impale him.
+The throne disappears behind the curtain.
+Audience can see the hero's blood flowing into a heart that starts beating which sets a machine to work and a circle of day and night occurs once again.
 The film ends with a scene very similar to the one it started with.